sdianov/atg-nucleus-annotations/README.md

 If component name is not set, it will be built from class full name.

 _NucleusInject_ - injects existing Nucleus component into this component property.
-Can infer injected component name from the type of property if annotated with @NucleusComponent
+Can infer injected component name from the type of property annotated with @NucleusComponent

 _NucleusValue_ - sets the property value for this Nucleus component.
 Allows scalar values, lists, maps and references.

-Please see Javadoc for detailed documentation.
+Please see Javadoc for the detailed documentation.

 **Example:**